-While the session was an invaluable first step, it is important that the Career Bridge modernization team make sure they are regularly and often validating the understanding of their needs, preferences, and ideas of Career Bridge users by connecting with users themselves.
-An exploratory user research round would be an important first step in ensuring the personas and associated needs discussed during the session best reflect the needs of the wide range of user personas Career Bridge is intending to serve.
-It is also recommended to Career Bridge seek to narrow its target user to one or two priority archetypes.
-This will help the modernization team prioritize needs and associated feature sets or functionality improvements for the user group most important to Career Bridge's success.
-User research will also be key in understanding effective outreach strategies and demand-driven approaches for expanding Career Bridge adoption.
-It is important to not leave an adoption strategy to the end of the modernization effort.
+While the stakeholder workshop was a valuable first step, it is important that the Career Bridge modernization team regularly check-in with end users to better understand their needs so that site improvements align with real-world requirements of students, jobseekers, counselors, education institutions, workforce professionals, and industry stakeholders.
+An exploratory user research round would be an important next step in ensuring the personas and associated needs discussed during the session best reflect the needs of the wide range of user personas Career Bridge is intending to serve.
+The Career Bridge team should also seek to narrow target users to one or two priority archetypes.
+This will help the modernization team prioritize needs and associated feature sets or functionality improvements for the user groups likely to benefit most from this public-facing career and education platform.
+User research will also be key in understanding effective outreach strategies and demand-driven approaches for expanding Career Bridge use across Washington, including disadvantaged, diverse, and rural areas of the state.
+A thoughtful adoption strategy that grows and sustains site use is critical at the front end of this project.